alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 and *dissemination* (how widely a resource has been distributed).
-When considering proposed metrics, it is therefore important to consider what exactly is being measured and how many steps of inference lie between it and the impact of the entity in which one is interested.
+When considering proposed metrics, it is therefore important to consider what exactly is being measured and how many steps of inference lie between it and the impact of the entity in which one is interested [@hicks.etal2015blm].

 For example, citation counts are often used as a measure of the influence that a paper has on subsequent literature in a discipline.
 This already involves one level of inference,